NoWorries/toolkit-hugo-ssg/content/temp/four-dimensions-tone-voice.md

 ---
-title: The four dimensions of tone of voice
+categories:
+- Content
 date: 2023-09-01
-description:
+description: 'The tone of any piece of digital content can be analyzed along 4 dimensions: humor, formality, respectfulness, and enthusiasm.'
 link: https://www.nngroup.com/articles/tone-of-voice-dimensions/
 pricing:
 tags:
 - Tone of voice
 - Article
 - Content strategy
-categories:
-- Content
+title: The four dimensions of tone of voice
 ---